MrRobot-cpp/MrRobot-cpp/README.md

 - 🎓 **Student** at Misr International University (MIU), expected to graduate in 2026.
 - 🔐 **Cybersecurity enthusiast** exploring secure software development and DevSecOps practices.
 - 🕹️ **Esports and gaming advocate**, with years of experience managing tournaments and building gaming communities.
-- 🌱 **Currently learning**: Docker, Kubernetes, and advanced penetration testing techniques.
+- 🌱 **Currently learning**: Docker, Kubernetes, Terraform, and advanced penetration testing techniques.

 ### 📂 Featured Projects
 Here are some projects I'm proud of: